nephlm/gnosis2/docs/source/hero_creation/quests.md

 what [just happened](checklist.md) before the beginning of play.

-* Only Quests that aren't worthy of the Hero won't Reward a Logos in combination with any other
+* Any Quest that is worthy of the Hero will
+Reward a Logos in combination with any other
 Rewards.
 Not receiving Logos is a message that the Quest wasn't worthy.